Bots-United/jk_botti/addons/jk_botti/jk_botti_readme.txt

 One of my major goals with jk_botti was to lower CPU usage compared to HPB_bot.
 I used to run Severian's server on 400Mhz Celeron (later updated 800Mhz Athlon) and even few HPB_bots would rise cpu usage too high.

-Tricks used to lower CPU usage:
+(Update: I have new server on P3-550Mhz, with default small/medium maps like datacore/stalkyard with three bots I have see 15% cpu usage).

- * Bots think only every second frame (hardcoded limit)
+Trick(s) used to lower CPU usage:
  * bot_think_fps settings for limiting number of thinks per second (default: 30fps)